 There’s nothing more demotivating than a cluttered, disorganised inbox.

 SaneBox will filter your emails to the parameters you choose to help you avoid overwhelm.
-SORT’D and Unroll.me have also proven themselves to be highly effective of giving an overview of what’s useful and what can be trashed.
+SORT’D and Unroll.me have also proven themselves to be highly effective in giving an overview of what’s useful and what can be trashed.

 Sort your inbox into folders for each client or program so you can easily see at a glance anything that deserves your attention.

-2. Use auto reminders and notifications
+2. Use auto-reminders and notifications

 Streamline reminders to avoid becoming inundated.
 Perhaps choose the daily or weekly option to avoid being disturbed by another buzz or beep of the phone.